gicentre/elm-vega/docs/walkthrough/README.md

 let
     sel =
         selection
-            << select "picked" Single [ Empty, Fields [ "Cylinders" ] ]
+            << select "picked" Single [ seEmpty, seFields [ "Cylinders" ] ]
 in
-toVegaLite <| sel [] :: scatterProps
+toVegaLite (sel [] :: scatterProps)
 ```

-This is invoked simply by adding a parameterised `Fields` type to the `select` parameters naming the fields onto which we wish to project our selection.
+This is invoked simply by adding an `seFields` function to the `select` parameters naming the fields onto which we wish to project our selection.
-Additionally, we have set the default selection to `Empty` here so that if nothing is selected, the selection is empty (without this the default selection is the entire encoded dataset.)
+Additionally, we have set the default selection with `seEmpty` here so that if nothing is selected, the selection is empty (without this the default selection is the entire encoded dataset.)

 Selection need not be limited to direct interaction with the visualization marks.
 We can also _bind_ the selection to other user-interface components.